 How can you satisfy your staff’s engagement and professional development needs while at the same time having a positive impact on your organization?
 One of the most cost-effective ways is to start an employee mentoring program.
-Here are five ways mentoring will transform your organization in 2019.
+Here are four ways mentoring will transform your organization in 2019.

 In this digital era, it seems everybody’s connected.
 We’ve got open concept offices and team messaging apps.
 We’ve got flexible work schedules and remote working opportunities.
 Life’s great, right?
 So why’s there an increasing disconnect?
 Why do workers feel lonely?
 You need look no further than the other side of the modern workplace coin to find the answer.
 Sure, the flexibility and technology are great, but they also bring a latent detriment: workplace loneliness and disconnection.

 To counteract this effect in 2019, we need to bring people back into the fold.
 We need to engage with our employees if we expect them to engage with the business.
 When businesses invest in employees in a mutually beneficial way, it directly benefits the company’s bottom line.

 So, how can you satisfy your staff’s engagement and professional development needs while at the same time having a positive impact on your organization?
 One of the most cost-effective ways is to start an employee mentoring program.
 Here are four ways mentoring will transform your organization in 2019:

 In 2019, employees don’t just want, but demand, a culture of learning.
 Over 80 percent of employees expect interactive learning experiences that are accessible anywhere and at any time.
 Sewing a mentoring program into your cultural fabric makes it quite explicit that professional development matters.

 In this digital world, it’s essential to provide employees with opportunities to learn new skills and hone existing ones.
 What better way than to learn from an experienced colleague?